 Employees Need Time Off.
 Here's How to Craft a Successful Policy.

-The data comes from a U.S. Bureau of Labor Statistics (BLS) report, and it paints a troubling picture of America's work culture.
-According to the BLS, access to vacation days hasn't decreased; among full-time workers in the private sector, more than 90% have paid vacation time.
-So, what changed?
+This data paints a troubling picture of America's work culture.
+According to the BLS, access to vacation days hasn't decreased; among full-time workers in the private sector, almost all (96%) have paid vacation time, even though there are no federal laws guaranteeing vacation time for US employees.

 In most companies, it's up to HR professionals to solve this and other challenges around time off.
 For example, how can you build a company culture that encourages employees to take time to recharge?